Raschka-research-group/coral-pytorch/docs/tutorials/pytorch_lightning/ordinal-corn_cement.md

     Baseline MAE: 1.03

 - In other words, a model that would always predict the dataset median would achieve a MAE of 1.03.
-In other words, a model that has an MAE of > 1 is certainly a bad model.
+A model that has an MAE of > 1 is certainly a bad model.

 ### Creating a `Dataset` class